Football in Egypt

 Football is the most popular sport in Egypt, many Egyptians gather around to watch various Egyptian clubs and the Egyptian national football team play on an almost daily basis.
+Around 60% of the Egyptians are football fans.

-Al Ahly and Zamalek are amongst the most popular in the country, both of which are based in Cairo.
+Zamalek and Al Ahly are amongst the most popular in the country, both of which are based in Cairo.
 Both teams compete in the Egyptian Premier League, the highest tier of Egyptian football.
 These two teams compete in the Cairo Derby.

-Other notable teams include: Ismaily, Al-Masry, Al Ittihad and Pyramids FC.
+Other notable teams include: Ismaily, Al-Masry, Al Ittihad.

+History

+The first official football tournament was the Sultan Hussein Cup, which was launched in 1917.
+Zamalek was the only Egyptian club to participate in the tournament as a sign of resistance to the British and a way to display the Egyptian presence in the sport.
+Zamalek eventually won the cup in 1921.
+This encouraged other Egyptian clubs to participate including Al Ahly which initially refused to take part, but in 1918, they decided to take part.